roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-07 ****** byJust_Plain_Bob© The rest of the week flew by as she hadn't seen the kids in almost a week and there were games to play and stories to be read.
+The rest of the week flew by as she hadn't seen the kids in almost a week and there were games to play and stories to be read.
 And there were the nights; nights when Rick was reduced to a quivering wreck.

  But even though the rest of the week was fun and family time there was always a little of the 'new' Kathleen awake and in her mind and it was kept awake by two rose bushes that she saw everyday.
 When had he planted them?
 What had she been doing while he was outside digging the holes?
 Was she inside the house at the time?
 Alone?
 Could he have come inside and taken her then?
 She shivered at the thought.